NFL streams live tonight on Fox, NFL Network, Twitch and Amazon Prime

 What about Amazon Prime Video?

 In addition to Fox and the NFL Network, Amazon will be streaming the game live to Prime Video subscribers.
-Users will need to have the Prime Video app, but thankfully that's available on a host of devices including:
+You will need to have the Prime Video app, but thankfully that's available on just about every streaming device, including computers, phones (iOS and Android), game consoles (PS4 and Xbox One), smart TVs and media streamers including Roku, Fire TV, Apple TV and now Chromecast.

-Prime Video also now supports Chromecast, for casting from a phone or tablet to a TV.

-Amazon's broadcast will feature the choice of listening to Fox's Joe Buck and Troy Aikman on the call or switch to a broadcast team of Hannah Storm and Andrea Kremer.
-English language broadcasters Derek Rae and Tommy Smyth will also be an option.
+Amazon's livestream will feature the choice of listening to Fox's Joe Buck and Troy Aikman on the call or switch to a broadcast team of Hannah Storm and Andrea Kremer.
+Scottish and Irish broadcasters Derek Rae and Tommy Smyth, previously heard calling soccer on ESPN, will also be an option.

 Features like X-Ray, which provides the NFL's Next Gen Stats, will be available to those watching on Android, iOS or Fire TV.